 There are, however, a number of services, activities, and things to do that are completely overrated.

-Below, we’ll dive into things in Vegas that are overrated.
+Below, I’ll dive into things in Vegas that I think are overrated.
 Ensure you leave your personal thoughts or opinions on “overrated things to do in Las Vegas” in the comments!

 Overrated Things In Las Vegas

 The Deuce Bus: Commonly used by tourists to travel up and down the Las Vegas Strip and to Fremont Street, the Deuce may be cheap ($8 for 24 hours) but its value is overblown.
 At peak times, the bus is jam-packed, hotter than hades, and slow.

 If you’re riding from Mandalay Bay all the way to Fremont Street, you will endure 22 stops.
 22!
 Don’t waste your vacation on a bus, take an Uber.